 outer layer: thin fibrous connective tissue

 As they are most frequently seen in young women, it has been suggested that hormonal changes play a part in their formation.
 As these women get older the cyst initially enlarges and then shrinks.
 In males, they tend to remain stable over time.

 The cyst typically contains proteinaceous fluid that, as a result, does not follow CSF on imaging.
 Internal hemorrhage may also be present.

 As is the case with the rest of the pineal gland, the walls of pineal cysts do not have a well-formed blood brain barrier, and as such, can enhance vividly with contrast 5.

-Well circumscribed fluid density lesions with thin rim calcification seen in ~25% 3.
+Pineal cysts appear as well circumscribed fluid density lesions.
+A thin rim calcification is seen in ~25% 3.
 Thin, smooth peripheral enhancement is also often seen.
 The internal cerebral veins are elevated and splayed by the cyst.

 T1 C+ (Gd)

 enhancement is usually thin (<2 mm), smooth and confined to the rim (either complete or incomplete)

 it is important to note that if postcontrast imaging is delayed (60-90 min), gadolinium may diffuse into the cyst fluid and may lead to the mass appearing solid

 in atypical cases enhancement may be nodular, or there may be evidence of previous hemorrhage into the cysts